dribnet/purvs/README.md

 ## MDDN 242 2022 Assignment 2

-1 / 5 / 22:
+2 / 5 / 22:

-Today I'm updating the last change of Letter F. I've changed the letter F because That was look like capital F but all of the letters are based on the lowercase style (according to the Hazel's feedback).
+Today, following of my plan I have completed the numbers alignment in same height.
+I'm really happy with this style for the numbers now.

-I have plan to work on alignment of some letters on the cut off parts, they are out of the box at some parts.
-Also,I'll working on the numbers height, some of those are taller and some shorter.
-I need to aline them in same height (shorter).
+next step of my plan is working on alignment of some letters on the cut off parts, they are out of the box at some parts.So I need carefully fix it and I hope this changes do not effect on the letter shapes.

-I'll come back by my process.
+I'll come back by process of changing  that parts need to.

 my parameters still are: